 The Black North Initiative Pledge in commitment to actively working toward the removal of anti-Black systemic barriers that are negatively affecting the lives of Black Canadians in Corporate Canada.

-We know that the true work in any underserved community is done by passionate community groups with feet on the ground.
-While we do not have the expertise to address the problems that plague these communities, we recognize the importance of supporting those who do.
+We know that the true work in any underserved community is done by passionate community groups with feet on the ground, and we recognize the importance of supporting those who do.

-Over the past year, through a combination of product donations and funds raised through the sale of our new, made-in-Canada, non-medical face masks, we have donated more than $1.5 million to many well-deserving organizations.
+Over the last two years, through a combination of product donations and funds raised through the sale of our made-in-Canada, non-medical face masks, we have donated more than $2 million to many well-deserving organizations.
 We are proud to be able to play a role in progressing the life-changing work they do.

 Girls E-Mentorship (GEM)